liferay/liferay-docs/develop/learning-paths/migration/articles/xx-theme/04-updating-the-resources-importer.markdown

 There is one last update you'll need to make to one of the web content articles which you can read about more next.

-### Updating Bootstrap to Lexicon
+### Updating the Reservation Form's Bootstrap

 Liferay 7's UI is built with a design language, known as [Lexicon](http://liferay.github.io/lexicon/).
 When building UI, it is recommended that you use Lexicon to follow the design patterns that Liferay has created.

-The reservation form for the lunar resort theme used Bootstrap's design language for the 6.2 themes Learning path.
-Although Lexicon is an extension of Bootstrap, it uses its own design patterns and classes that you shoudl be aware of.
+The reservation form for the lunar resort theme used Bootstrap 2's design language for the 6.2 themes Learning path.
+Lexicon is an extension of Bootstrap 3, and uses updated patterns and classes that you should be aware of.
 To follow best practices for Liferay 7, this form should be updated to follow Lexicon's design language.